 We’ve only been hiking for little more than an hour when we stop for lunch near Camp 3, just as the trail shifts from bearing southwest along the Timber Creek drainage and turn northeast to follow La Verkin Creek.

 I mentally map the La Verkin Creek Trail to Kolob Arch into four segments – five including Kolob Arch: there’s the initial descent, the stretch along the Timber Creek drainage, the descent to La Verkin Creek, the hike upstream along the La Verkin Creek basin, and then the last half mile into Icebox Canyon to see Kolob Arch.
-Even tough today’s hike is relatively short – only 6.5 miles to the campsite – this marks roughly the halfway point.
+Even though today’s hike is relatively short – only 6.5 miles to the campsite – this marks roughly the halfway point.

 The trail drops another 400 ft over the next mile, with neck craning views of Gregory Butte to the left, Neagle Ridge to the right and the canyon valley ahead.
 There’s a side spur when the trail reaches La Verkin creek to a lovely spot of slick-rock that would theoretically make a great place to cool off, but we’re all a bit too wary of the cyanobacteria bloom warning to actually cool off in the water.